Horizon-OC/switch-guide/docs/user_guide/modchip/index.md

 We **ONLY** support the Picofly modchip (the `RP2040 Zero` development board and the "modchip variant" of it).
 Installing a modchip safely is your responsibility, so if you don't trust yourself, get someone trusted to perform the install.

 There is always a risk of your Switch being rendered dysfunctional when messing with its hardware without proper experience.

-The NH-Discord server is not for fixing bad/failed modchip installations.

-We can give advice and installation tips for the installation as long as it's for a Picofly modchip.

 :::